-In this video, I want to give you some insight into how the employer and hiring manager is thinking when they’re hiring a freelance analyst versus hiring somebody on a permanent basis.
+In this video, I want to give you some insight into how the employer and hiring manager is thinking when they’re hiring a freelance business analyst versus hiring somebody on a full-time permanent basis.

 - Skill Set.

 The order in which hiring managers prioritize these factors changes.
 It depends on whether they’re looking for a BA on a contract basis or a for a BA on a full-time permanent basis.

 Knowing how hiring managers think can be the difference between landing the job or getting submitting 20 more applications before you get a call back.

 If you walk into an interview for a BA role in on a permanent basis hiring managers are going to be thinking one way.

 If they’re looking to hire you on a contract basis they’re expectations change and will think slightly differently.

 A lot of people might expect the employer to be thinking of skill set as the top priority regardless of the situation.

 For most permanent employee hires, that’s not the case.